7 Common Probiotic Mistakes You’re Making

 Mistake #3: You think all probiotics are equal

-Examples include: Lactobacillus Acidophilus has been shown to help blood pressure, cholesterol, allergies and digestion, while Lactobacillus Rhamnosus can help with blood glucose, immune function and cholesterol, and Lactobacillus helveticus reduces blood pressure, improves sleep quality and bone health.
+Not all probiotics provide the same benefits, says Millette.
+For example, Lactobacillus Acidophilus has been shown to help blood pressure, cholesterol, allergies and digestion.
+Lactobacillus Rhamnosus can help with blood glucose, immune function and cholesterol.
+And Lactobacillus helveticus reduces blood pressure, improves sleep quality and bone health.

 Mistake #4: You take more than one type of probiotic supplement

-Mistake #5: You’re not prepping your system prebiotics
+Mistake #5: You’re not prepping your system with prebiotics

 Prebiotics are food for good bacteria.
 But Nielsen warns that most of the research on prebiotics is done with high doses (not always available in supplement form), which can be hard on the stomach, especially for those with gastrointestinal issues like irritable bowel syndrome.

 So, how do you get the benefits of prebiotics to get the benefits of probiotics?
 “I recommend eating a diet high in plant foods, such as fresh fruit, vegetables, legumes and whole grains,” says Nielsen.
 “A high-fibre, plant-centred diet has been shown to have an overall beneficial effect on the flora, and will naturally include prebiotic foods such as wheat, legumes and onions.”